nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 #### Checking the topology

 You will need to add some more lines into your system.top file.
 The order of these files is extremely important, so you should be mindful where you put them.
 It is important that martini.itp, the file that gives the parameters for the Martini force field, be the first file.
 After that, it should come your molecule(s) topology file.
-And after the topology, then you can add other files.
-TBy now, your topology file for your system should look something like this:
+And after the topology, then you can add other files(e.g martini_v3.0.0_small_molecules_v1.itp, martini_v3.0.0_solvents_v1.itp, etc).
+By now, your topology file for your system should look something like this:
 ```
 #include "martini.itp"
 #include "molecule_0.itp"
 #include "martini_v3.0.0_small_molecules_v1.itp"
 #include "martini_v3.0.0_ions_v1.itp"
 #include "martini_v3.0.0_solvents_v1.itp"
-#include "nucleotides.itp"

 [ system ]
 Title of the system in water